Timeline - WikiLeaks saga

-Here is a timeline of the main elements in the WikiLeaks saga as Britain's High Court ruled on Monday that founder Julian Assange can appeal against his extradition to Sweden.
+Here is a timeline of the main elements in the WikiLeaks saga.
+Britain's High Court has ruled that founder Julian Assange should be extradited from Britain to Sweden.

 April 5, 2010 - Internet group WikiLeaks releases a video showing a 2007 U.S. helicopter attack that killed a dozen people in Baghdad, including two Reuters news staff.

--- Eight days later U.S. Defense Secretary Robert Gates criticises WikiLeaks, saying it released the video without providing any context explaining the situation.
+-- Eight days later U.S. Defence Secretary Robert Gates criticises WikiLeaks, saying it released the video without providing any context explaining the situation.

 June 7 - The U.S. military says that Army Specialist Bradley Manning, who was deployed to Baghdad, has been arrested in connection with the release of the classified video.